CustomCheat/LinuxCurse/README.md

 <h1>Todo:</h1>
 <p>This is a list what i would want to do with this repository(probably not gonna do these things because CurseForge said there will be support for linux in like 1-2 years, but it isn't clear what will be with CurseForge for linux)</p>
-<p>For future i want to do this in a GUI contact me if u want to help me with the project</p>
+<p>For future i want to do this in a GUI contact me if u want to help me with the project (Done basicly the repository CurseForgeGUI speaks for itself)</p>
-<p>Make the forge installer silent (could not do that because there is so much versions of the forge installer)</p>
+<p>Make the forge installer silent (could not do that because there is so much versions of the forge installer) (kinda fixed with new CurseForgeGUI)</p>
-<p>Add a mods manager</p>
+<p>Add a mods manager (In development in the CurseForgeGUI repository)</p>
 <p>Tool for creating your own modpacks (it's kinda like the above one)</p>